c-marca/Thesis-Code/README.md

 # Models
-Pickled models should be uploaded under a models directory: DONE
+Pickled models should be uploaded under a models directory: DONE Pickled models can be used as training checkpoints.

 # External
 Imported PULP-Trainlib main branch

 Future Fork of PULP-Trainlib with model deployers
+# Training
+This section will detail the training process:
+- Where are the models imported from
+- Transfer Learning
+- On-line learning

 # TO DO
 - import pretrainer.py and eventually modules
 - Give dependency list so that users can install them, include commands snippets